nikolmichaelidou/JAVASCRIPT-PROJECT/README.md

 - First I've had to figure put who is this website for?
   - Is the topic interesting?
+    - Why this topic?
+      - Cheese mines sounds more like an amusment park ride than goverment warehouses full of cheese.
+      - People in the USA somewhat now what they are (or think that they are fake) but not here in here in Europe.
+So I thought their fun and turn into a fun quiz.
     <br>

 I've drawn a small outline on how the website should like first, before start coding.